prarthanashetty29/prarthanashetty29/README.md

 I specialize in building end-to-end data pipelines, integrating complex datasets, and turning raw data into decisions.
-With a background in Data Engineering, Business Analysis, and QA at Accenture, I bring both precision and creativity to every project.
+With a background in Data Engineering, Business Analysis, and QA, I bring both precision and creativity to every project.

 ---